drhelius/Gearboy/README.md

 Gearboy is a Nintendo Game Boy / Game Boy Color emulator written in C++.

-The emulator is focused on readability of source code, but nevertheless it has good compatibility.
+The main focus of this emulator is readability of source code.
+Nevertheless, it has a high compatibility ratio.

-A lot of effort has gone into this in order to follow OOP and keep it as simple as possible.
+A lot of effort has gone into this in order to follow OOP and keep it as simple and efficient as possible.

-Don't forget to send me your comments or questions at: http://twitter.com/drhelius
+Don't forget sending me your comments or questions at: http://twitter.com/drhelius

 ----------